 Provide and promote a range of opportunities to enhance the overall student experience, employability and sustainability skills, including:

 - the Life Design initiative

-- opportunities offered by INSPIRE (e.g. Green Impact week, green internships)
+- sustainability focused opportunities (e.g. Green Impact week, green internships)

 - enterprise focused activities

 - work taster, work placement and other employment focused activities

 - careers information and advice